ShahzadRasool/EECBVR/README.md

 Scene name includes information about the intervention cues e.g. `OfficeEnvironmentVisualAidsLessDense` indicates that this scene has visual posters as intervention cues and their density across the environment is low, `OfficeEnvironmentAudioAidsMore` indicates that this scene utilizes periodic audio annoucements as intervention cues with high frequency of repetition.
 The scenes are:
 ### Scripts:
-- Announcement
-- BooksHolder
-- CaptureScreenShot
-- FinalAndCharacterController
-- HallTrigger
-- LightsController
-- NPCIntervention
-- Additional scripts relevant to scene management and interaction.
+Custom scripts have been created for `Announcements' (control the frequencies of Announcements), `NPCIntervention` (control the NPC intervention between intervals) and some additional scripts relevant to scene management and interaction.
-### Prefabs:
-- Book1, Book2
-- RoomLabels
-- WaypointArrow
-- XR Rig Advanced - IK
 ### Audios:
 - Voice clips such as:
   - "If you are the last one, turn off the lights."